Skip to content

 Gina

-1. Hi Gina, thanks for your comment 🙂 If you flatten the bottom (what you call the edge) a bit from the inside, the bag will stand better.
-You can then also try pressing lightly into the center of the bottom with your fingers from the other side of the bottom (from the outside).
-If the bag still does not stand, you can try it with a layer of more newspaper, then the bag is altogether thicker.
-This also ensures that the corners do not slip out of the "bag".
-Alternatively, you can leave the cut edge on the newspaper from the front and just click it around so that the newspaper is a square from the beginning.
+1. Hi Gina, thank you for your comment! 🙂 If you flatten the bottom (what you call the edge) a little from the inside, the bag will stand up better.
+You can also try pressing lightly into the center of the bottom with your fingers from the other side of the bottom (from the outside).
+If the bag still doesn't stand up, you can try adding another layer of newspaper to make the bag thicker overall.
+This will also ensure that the corners don't slip out of the "bag".
+Alternatively, you can leave the cut edge on the newspaper from the front and simply click it around so that the newspaper is a square from the start.
 This also makes the bag more stable.

 Love greetings